stennety/mywebsite/about.md

   Expert in Java Enterprise ecosystems, leading large-scale server deployments using the Spring Framework.
 Skilled in leveraging Docker, Apache, Nginx, and Node.js for resilient and scalable architectures.

 - **Batch Processing & Data Pipelines**
-  Extensive experience in designing and implementing batch processing workflows using **Spring Batch**, enabling robust data processing pipelines.
+  Extensive experience in designing and implementing batch processing workflows using **Spring Batch**, **AWS Batch** as well as **AWS DMS**, enabling robust data processing pipelines.

 - **REST & GraphQL Web Services**
-  Expertise in designing and developing scalable web services with **REST** and **GraphQL**, ensuring high performance, flexibility, and developer-friendly APIs.
+  Expertise in designing and developing scalable APIs using **REST** and **GraphQL**, ensuring high performance, flexibility, and developer-friendly APIs.

 - **Database Enthusiast**
   Deep expertise in relational and NoSQL databases, with hands-on experience in:
-  - Oracle, SQL Server, MySQL, MongoDB
+  - Relational DBs: Oracle, SQL Server, MySQL
-  - AWS DynamoDB, Neo4j (Graph DB)
+  - NOSQL: MongoDB, AWS DynamoDB
+  - Graph DB: Neo4j, dGraph

 - **Data Insights & Graph Relationships**
-  Passionate about uncovering data insights and exploring graph relationships using Neo4j, enabling advanced analytics and innovative solutions.
+  Passionate about uncovering data insights and exploring graph relationships using Graph Databases like Neo4j/dGraph, enabling advanced analytics and innovative solutions.

+- **Payment Gateway**
+  Experience interfacing with multiple payment gateways like Braintree, Stripe, Recurly as well as BillDesk for UPI based payments.

+- **Mentoring**
+  Committed to fostering collaboration and mentoring engineers to achieve technical excellence.